Ginkgo Biloba for the treatment of migraine headaches: an introduction

 - Upset stomach

-As always, the best source for advice on treating your migraines is your own migraine specialist.
+As always, the best source for advice on treating migraine is your own migraine specialist.
 These descriptions of natural remedies are provided only for informational purposes.
 You should begin no medication or supplement without first checking with your physician.
-Again, this information should in no way substitute or be mistaken for medical advice.

 - Ginkgo.
 National Center for Complementary and Integrative Health.
 Available at https://nccih.nih.gov/health/ginger.
 Accessed 5/8/18.

 - Ginkgo.
 Mayo Clinic.
 Available at https://www.mayoclinic.org/drugs-supplements-ginkgo/art-20362032.
 Accessed 5/8/18.